nedrysoft/pingnoo/contributing.md

 All commits to the repository must follow the conventional commit style.

-The following tags are in use:
+The following tags are in use.

 *   "repo:" a change to the repo, includes operations such as editing README.md or restructuring.
 *   "wip:" a work in progress message.
 *   "refactor:" refactoring of the code.
 *   "chore:" general housekeeping task such as removing dead files from the repo.
-*   "fix:" a fix of a specific issue should typically be link reference a GitHub issue.
+*   "fix:" a fix of a specific issue.
+Typically, will include the GitHub issue reference.
 *   "feat:" work on a specific feature.

 Open a GitHub issue for suggestions of other tag types.